 Nobel Library, Research library in Gamla Stan, Stockholm, Sweden.

-The library was established in 1901 alongside the Nobel Institute of the Swedish Academy, beginning in a ten-room apartment at Norra Bantorget.
-It later relocated to its current location in the Stock Exchange Building.
+The library was founded in 1901 together with the Nobel Institute of the Swedish Academy, and started out in a ten-room apartment at Norra Bantorget.
+As the collection grew over the following decades, it moved to its current home in the Stock Exchange Building in Gamla Stan.

 The community of curious travelers